-Using a signup page, a supporter can choose tags to add to her personal profile from your website.
-This is a great method of self-identification and an opportunity for each supporter to share more about her interests with you.
+Using a signup page, a supporter can choose tags to add to their personal profile from your website.
+This is a great method of self-identification and an opportunity for each supporter to share more about their interests with you.

 You may add or remove tags at Signup settings > Radio buttons.
 Note that if you modify Signup settings > Basics to allow signups to select multiple tags, the name of this section will change to Signup settings > Checkboxes.

 1. Create a new tag by entering the description of the tag in the Description textbox.
 This description will appear to people on the signup page.
 We recommend being as detailed as possible when asking a person signing up to make selections.